CER Youth Calendar

-Adults and youth in leadership positions who work with youth under the aegis of the region are responsible not only to the youth, but to the region as well.
-Remember: you are acting both ethically and legally as an agent of the Unitarian Universalist Association.
+Adults and youth in leadership positions who work with youth under the ageis of the UUA are responsible not only to the youth, but to the UUA as well.
+Remember: you are acting as a representative of the Unitarian Universalist Association.

-I have read this form in its entirety and I understand the ethical responsibilities of both youth and adults in leadership in the Central East Region.
-I commit to following this code of ethics in my own actions and to support my co-leaders, both youth and adults, in living in covenant with each other, the region, our congregations, parents and our youth community.
+I have read this form in its entirety and I understand the ethical responsibilities of both youth and adults in leadership.
+I commit to following this code of ethics in my own actions and to support my co-leaders, both youth and adults, in living in covenant with each other, the UUA, our congregations, parents and our youth community.